arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-rev2/datasheet/datasheet.md

 ![Power tree](assets/Nano_33_BLE_Rev2_Power_Tree.svg)

-**NOTE:** Since V<sub>USB</sub> feeds V<sub>IN</sub> via a Schottky diode and a DC-DC regulator specified minimum input voltage is 4.5V the minimum supply voltage from USB has to be increased to a voltage in the range between 4.8V to 4.96V depending on the current being drawn.
+**NOTE:** Since V<sub>USB</sub> feeds V<sub>IN</sub> via a Schottky diode and a DC-DC regulator specified minimum input voltage is 4.5 V the minimum supply voltage from USB has to be increased to a voltage in the range between 4.8 V to 4.96 V depending on the current being drawn.

 ### Block Diagram